ksks2012/super-rotary-phone/README.md

     - [x]  each rpc request had timeout
         - RPC_TIMEOUT_SEC
     - [x]  ticker function
+    - [x]  merge triggerHeartbeat and sendRPC2Peers
     - after getting voted from k node, do not send vote request again
     - replace term after voted or obtained heartbeat
     - the election timeouts are chosen from a range between 10–20 times the cluster’s one-way network latency
 - [ ]  prevote state
 - [ ]  Joint Consensus Algorithm
+- Leader only send current entry to followers

 # Issue